lsst-sitcom/sitcomtn-095/index.rst

 This is the technote for the settling time after a slew  analysis on the TMA with M1M3.
 We measured the mirror cell settling time (position and rotation) after a slew.

+Currently the test is PASSED but under non-nominal conditions (50% speed of slew).
+The IMS repeatability and precision are measured on a specific data set and the requirements for it are PASSED too.

 Requirements
 ------------